GabrielTenma/lightdm-gab-gradient/README.md

 1. Install and enable `lightdm` and `lightdm-webkit-greeter`
 2. In the terminal, navigate to `/usr/share/lightdm-webkit/themes/`
-3. Clone this repository here, it should create a folder called `LightDM-Gab-Gradient`
+3. Clone this repository here, it should create a folder called `lightdm-gab-gradient`
 4. Enable the theme in your `/etc/lightdm/lightdm-webkit-greeter.conf`
 5. Replace lightdm-gtk to lightdm-webkit in your `/usr/share/lightdm/lightdm.conf.d/60-lightdm-gtk-greeter.conf`
 6. change line code `greeter-session=lightdm-gtk-greeter` to `greeter-session=lightdm-webkit-greeter`